Canada lynx (Lynx canadensis)

 In Washington, the lynx was state listed as a threatened species in 1993.
 This listing prompted Washington Department of Natural Resources to develop a lynx habitat management plan for the Loomis State Forest in 1996 (and updated in 2006), which is an area that supports the large majority of Washington’s remaining lynx population.

 In 2016, the Washington Fish and Wildlife Commission listed the lynx as state endangered; that status continues to protect lynx from take or harassment.
 The prohibition on the use of body gripping traps in Washington also provides protection from injury or death of lynx in traps set for other species.
-Federal listing of lynx as threatened (in 2000 and reaffirmed in 2003) also protects it from being shot or killed and prompted the development of a federal lynx conservation assessment and strategy in 2013.
+Federal listing of lynx as threatened (in 2000 and reaffirmed in 2003) also protects it from being shot or killed and prompted the development of a federal lynx conservation assessment and strategy (PDF) in 2013.

 Conservation Threats and Actions Needed